Virtual Treaty Day

 Catholic Mount Auburn Cemetery Project

-In 2012, Bill McEvoy undertook a project to document the mostly overlooked Watertown burial ground known as Catholic Mount Auburn Cemetery, Sand Banks Cemetery and Cottage Street Cemetery.
+In 2012, William A. McEvoy, Jr., undertook a project to document the mostly overlooked Watertown burial ground known as Catholic Mount Auburn Cemetery, Sand Banks Cemetery and Cottage Street Cemetery.
 The information that Bill compiled over a period of four years is available as a downloadable Excel spreadsheet.
 Mr. McEvoy self-published a book titled Catholic Mount Auburn Cemetery East Watertown, MA, on the topic in 2020.
 Further information about the project can be found here.

 Veterans' Graves Registration